1) you can walk literally on the lawn of the prime minister. He can also be seen riding his bike to work on occasion.

 2) try to see if you can see one of the courts.
 It might be a privilege we only got as students, I'm not sure.

 3) because the Netherlands once owned territory in the east indies, they have really good indo-Chinese food.
-Definitely check out Chinatown! almost 6 years ago
+Definitely check out Chinatown! about 6 years ago

 1) Go shopping at de Denneweg and have lunch at Maxime www.restaurantmaxime.nl

 2) If it is good weather, go to Scheveningen and have a drink at the Carlton Beach Club.

 3) If it is bad weather go to the Omniversum and watch the movie "born to be wild". www.omniversum.nl about 6 years ago

 1) The Binnenhof, home to the Dutch parliament since the 16th century (plus a rest stop at the Winter Palace of Queen Mother Emma, now home to the mind-bending works by M.C.
 Escher)

 2) Scheveningen, the Hague’s seafront-resort only 15 minutes away from city center--make sure you have a drink at the grand Kurhaus hotel, Scheveningen’s most dominant structure.